The Most Beautiful Boy in the World is playing in selected cinemas from the 30th of July.

 Just a few months later, Visconti would announce that he had found his Tadzio and Björn’s name and identity were swept away in an instant by Thomas Mann’s creation.
-His image was no longer his own, as he became the face of a film that would be surrounded by controversy and adoration.
+His image was no longer his own, as he became the face of a film surrounded by controversy and adoration.
 Here, the media circus’s effect was devastating for a shy young man still trying to find his place in the world.
 Björn would find his fifteen-year-old self frozen in time, forever immortal, as Visconti pronounced him, The Most Beautiful Boy in the World.

 Björn and Visconti on the set of ‘Morte A Venezia’ (Copyright Mario Tursi 1970)

 The treatment of Björn is uncomfortable fifty years on; after all, this was a boy treated as a piece of meat in a world obsessed with young male beauty.
 But Kristina Lindström and Kristian Petri’s new documentary, The Most Beautiful Boy in the World, also asks us to consider whether anything has changed fifty years later.
-After all, while many aspects of the audition process have changed for the better, young people still find themselves treated as objects of public desire.
-For example, just weeks after the release of Call Me By Your Name, Timothée Chalamet’s image was everywhere, from social media to magazines and videos, his body suddenly a publicly owned commodity, his personal life invaded by millions of new fans.
+After all, while many aspects of the audition process have improved, young people still find themselves treated as objects of public desire.
+For example, just weeks after the release of Call Me By Your Name, Timothée Chalamet’s image was everywhere, from social media to magazines and videos; his body was suddenly a publicly owned commodity, and millions of new fans invaded his personal life.

 Björn was also frozen in time and forgotten.
 But following a small part in Ari Aster’s Midsommar, Björn would see the press return as they recounted how unbelievable it was that the old man who jumped from the rock was, in fact, Tadzio.
 Of course, the press seemed oblivious to the fact that fifty years had passed in Björn Andrésen’s life between Death in Venice and Midsommer.
 But, this renewed interest raised a question, what had happened to Björn in the intervening years?
 And what was the lasting personal impact of being crowned the most beautiful boy in the world at the tender age of fifteen?